 Doctors usually recognize polyneuropathy by the symptoms.
 A physical examination can help doctors diagnose polyneuropathy and identify the cause.

 Electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are usually done, particularly in the legs and feet.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are usually done, particularly in the legs and feet.
 These tests may be used to do the following: